edgedb/easy-edgedb/README.md

 # Welcome!

 Welcome to the tutorial to easily learn EdgeDB in plain English.
 "Plain English" means using simple phrases and shorter sentences so you can quickly get the information you need.
-It's ideal if English is your second language, or if you just prefer to get the information quickly.
+This lets you learn EdgeDB with a minimum of distractions, and is helpful if English is your second (or third, fourth...) language.

 Nevertheless, simple English doesn't mean boring.
 We will imagine that we are creating the database for a game that is based on the book Bram Stoker's Dracula.
 Because it will use the events in the book for the background, we need a database to tie everything together.
 It will need to show the connections between the characters, locations, dates, and more.